Reviewed Date: 10/21/2022

 - Provide training for supervisors and management;

-- Have a nursing mothers workplace policy that is visible to all employees;
+- Have a nursing mothers workplace policy that is available and accessible to all employees;

 - Have an accessible, private, clean space with appropriate signage, electricity, a locked door and comfortable chair designated for nursing mothers.
 Be flexible with work schedules to provide time for nursing;